barbaralba's translation of the new testament

 We stayed all afternoon and into the night.

-After a few visits, James and Ab didn't come with us.
+After a few visits, James and Andrew didn’t come back with us.
 I was surprised to find I was the boyfriend of Dinah and really enjoyed kissing Rachel and Clara.
-Clara was Timothy's girl and she liked to flirt with me and kiss me to see if Timothy would do anything.
+Clara was Timothy’s girl and she liked to flirt with me and kiss me to see if Timothy would do anything.

-Almost a year later, I finally talked to her at a goat roast.
+About a year later, I finally talked to her at a goat roast.
 Sin offering.

 "Hi Jesus."